Overview of IT resources at EMBL and in the GB department: A guide for new GB members

 GB Unit big-mem Interactive Servers

-These are high memory machines bought by the Unit where you can log in for performing interactive computing.
-These are especially well suited when your resources need changes as you work or when you need a lot of RAM ; this second situation is less of a problem since the IT-managed LSF cluster now has 8 similar beasts (bigmem queue).
-An good example situation is when you sporadically need e.g. 20 cores and hundreds Gb of RAM to quickly perform matrix operations in R. In such a situation, you'd need to book the maximum resources you could during your work session to be able to work on the cluster ; resulting in massive waste of resources.
+These are high memory machines bought by the GB Unit where you can log in for performing interactive computing.
+These are especially well suited when your resources need changes as you work or when you need a lot of RAM ; this second situation is less of a problem since the IT-managed HPC cluster now has similar beasts.
+A good example is when you sporadically need e.g. 20 cores and hundreds Gb of RAM to quickly perform matrix operations in R. In such a situation, you'd need to book the maximum resources you need during your work session to be able to work on the cluster ; resulting in massive waste of resources.

 - log in from within EMBL with e.g. ssh schroedinger